Judicial review of the detention order

 According to the Courts of Appeal of Timișoara, in 2022, court hearings were held through videoconferences in 54 cases.[9]
 In Otopeni court hearings were held in person and also online, according to the director of the centre and interviewed detainees.

 In regard to the reason for ordering the detention it was noted by a lawyer that IGI invokes the risk of absconding without even assessing the individual circumstances of each case.
-The simple fact that foreigners did not leave Romanian territory voluntarily means there is a risk of absconding.
+The simple fact that the person did not leave Romanian territory voluntarily means there is a risk of absconding.
 A rejected asylum-seeking unaccompanied minor, who lived for almost one year at DGASPC centre in Bucharest, went to school and even had a job, was placed in detention the day after his 18th birthday, due to the risk of absconding.
 The same reason was invoked also in the case of a woman accommodated at JRS Bucharest with medical problems.
 According to the lawyer who filed the appeals, the detention orders were challenged and the decision of the court was positive.

 The prolongation of detention is ordered by the territorially competent Court of Appeal, upon a motivated request by IGI, filed at least 5 days before the expiry of the time limit of initial detention.
 The court must rule before the expiry of the period of prior detention, and its decision is final.[11]